Impacting the Opioid Crisis: Prevention, Education, and Practice for Non-Prescribing Providers

 The course was developed by three University of Michigan programs, including the Institute for Healthcare Policy and Innovation (IHPI), Michigan-Opioid Prescribing Engagement Network (Michigan OPEN) and the CDC-funded University of Michigan Injury Prevention Center.

 The course consists of 6 “lessons” or modules of varying length, for a total commitment of about 15 hours.
-This translates to 15 CME and Michigan Social work continuing education credits, and 13 Michigan Pharmacy continuing education credits.

 U-M Credit Eligible